-Classes: two 2 hour classes per week involving trial exercises and class discussion based on readings from materials and the course text, Aronson, Hunter, Weinberg, Litigation: Evidence and Procedure, (4th edn., B'worths, 1988).
+Classes: two 2 hour classes per week involving trial exercises and class discussion based on readings from materials and the course text, Hunter, Cronin, Criminal Trial Commentaries (1994).

 Assessment: Students take a mid-session exam.
 All students will be required to complete certain compulsory trial exercises.